+df, degrees of freedom.

-Attitudes towards “the Five Freedoms”
+Attitudes toward the Five Freedoms

-The students were asked to express their agreement or disagreement with the importance of the Five Freedoms (Farm Animal Welfare Council, 2004) and related core values that impact farm animal welfare. results are presented in Table 2.
-These results indicate that more than 90% of the respondents agreed with the importance of freedom from: 1) hunger; 2) thirst; 3) unnecessary pain or discomfort; 4) injury or disease and; 5) unnecessary fear or distress.
-No significant difference was found between the students’ year of studies and their level of agreement with these value statements (p > 0.05 for all freedoms).
+The students were asked to express their agreement or disagreement with the importance of the Five Freedoms (Farm Animal Welfare Council, 2004) and related core values that impact farm animal welfare.
+The results are presented in Table 2, and indicate that more than 90% of the respondents agreed with the importance of freedom from: 1) hunger; 2) thirst; 3) unnecessary pain or discomfort; 4) injury or disease; and 5) unnecessary fear or distress.
+No significant difference was found between the students’ year of studies or their level of agreement with these value statements (p > 0.05 for all freedoms).

-Table 2: percentage of respondents that agreed with the Five Freedoms and related animal welfare core values
+Table 2.
+Number and percentage of respondents who agreed with the Five Freedoms and related core values of animal welfare